 If you have already pledged by mail or online or are not making a pledge today, you can seal your envelope now.

-If you would like to use your smart phone to make a pledge or gift, just scan the QR code with the camera on your phone and you will be directed to our giving page.
-Please remember to check the first circle on the front of your in-pew envelope.”

 “If you are making a pledge or gift by cash or check today, look at the bottom right of the envelope and record the amount you wish to contribute -and whether it is 6 month pledge or a one-time gift.
 All checks should be made out to “B.A.S.A.” or the “Bishop’s Appeal.”
 Once your gift is enclosed, simply seal your envelope.

-If you choose to pledge now and pay by check later in installments, seal the envelope now and we will send you a monthly reminder.”
+If you choose to pledge and pay by check later, in installments, seal the envelope now and we will send you a monthly reminder.”

 “If you are making a pledge or gift by credit card, please complete the information on the bottom left of the envelope.
 You must fill out your card number, name on the card, expiration date, security code, and a valid phone number for your gift to be processed successfully.
 Please be sure to indicate the amount of your gift on the blank line next to “Total Amount of Gift or Pledge.”